Overview of the routine management of the healthy newborn infant

 After birth, most newborn infants require only routine care to make a successful transition to extrauterine life.

-The major components of routine care for the term (gestational age [GA] ≥37 weeks) and late preterm (GA between 35 to 36 6/7 weeks) neonate are:
+The major components of routine care for the term (gestational age [GA] ≥38 weeks), early term (GA between 37 to 37 6/7 weeks), and late preterm (GA between 35 to 36 6/7 weeks) neonate are:

 ●Delivery room and transitional care, including early bonding

 ●Newborn assessment including a comprehensive review of the maternal history and a complete physical examination

 - Wyckoff MH, Aziz K, Escobedo MB, et al. Part 13: Neonatal Resuscitation: 2015 American Heart Association Guidelines Update for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care.
 Circulation 2015; 132:S543.